How to make solder not stick to soldering iron?

 I am trying to solder a small wire to something like a computer chip, and the solder keeps sticking to my soldering iron, and I don't know how to prevent it.
 Please help!

 You are not supposed to be stopping it from sticking to the iron.
 Tinning the iron is an important part of getting the maximum heat transfer between the iron and the work.
 The soldering process means that you bring the work up to the melting point of the solder as quickly as possible.
-Then you melt the solder onto the work (using flux to force the solder to stick to the part) and then remove the iron to allow the work to cool down.
-A solder bridge between the iron and the work speeds up the heat transfer.
+Then you melt the solder onto the work (using flux to force the solder to stick to the part) and then remove the iron to allow the part to cool down.

 As you solder, apply solder to the tip, apply flux to the part, then put the solder iron on the part.

 The solder is supposed to stick to the iron.
 You are soldering incorrectly, I suspect.